krishna1194/Introduction-to-R/README.md

   - Libraries, Importing & Exporting Data
   - dplyr and tidyverse & Data manipulation - dplyr basics
   - dplyr - pipe operator & stringr package
-  - Combining Data - dplyr, CheetSheet & Extra-sqldf
+  - Combining Data - dplyr, Extra-sqldf

 The folder also contains Lab works that contains the combinations of all the concepts.
 Along with the project and assessment.